charleso/blog/_posts/2011-05-13-java-is-the-new-cobol.rst

 consisting of millions of lines.
 Re-writing this is both costly and time-consuming, not to mention risky.
 We needed another option.

+Another serious problem is that the upfront cost of CICS, the COBOL 'application server' if you will, running on dedicated Mainframe hardware, *plus* the cost of Micro Focus licenses, for compiling COBOL, is *bloody* expensive.
+If we could run on a 100% Java stack, using open source technologies, we could save ourselves, and our customers, cold, hard cash.

 At this point I need to mention something 'special' about how we use COBOL.
 To support a wide-range of transaction systems and databases we developed a custom variation of the language, which included custom-built 'macros' which generate